 How To Apply

-Download our forms and prospectus from the sidebar on this page.
+Download our forms and prospectus from further down on this page.

 At the end of the course, you will have a more integrated understanding of the different aspects of yoga, be able to plan your personal yoga practice, have a deeper understanding of a selection of classic yoga texts and be able to apply your understanding of yoga philosophy to daily life.